-The remaining 19 returns equate to a response rate of 3.47%.
-This level of response is high for a survey of this type as the average across the district tends to be closer to 2% of local households indicating a housing need.
+The remaining 16 returns equate to a needs rate of 1.22%, which is lower than the average across the district which tends to be closer to 2% of local households indicating a housing need.

 For the purpose of this report the term "respondent" refers to an individual survey return.